cyrilletuzi/vscode-angular-schematics/README.md

 #### Default suffix

-If you use the default `Component` suffix only for your pure presentation components, configure your VS Code preferences like this:
+If you want to use the default `Component` suffix only for your pure presentation components, configure your VS Code preferences like this:

 `"ngschematics.componentTypes.pure": ["Component"]`